axkr/symja_android_library/symja_android_library/doc/functions/OptionsPattern.md

 ### Examples

-The option values can be accessed using 'OptionValue'.
+The option values can be accessed using `OptionValue`.

 ```
 >> f(x_, OptionsPattern({n->2})) := x ^ OptionValue(n)